Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Background for Tools in Adaptive Anisotropic Image-to-mesh Conversion Pipeline

-Image-to-mesh conversion is handled by a software called CBC3D \cite{EwCCBC3D}.
+Image-to-mesh conversion in the adaptive anisotropic pipeline is handled by a software called CBC3D \cite{EwCCBC3D}.
 CBC3D converts a segmented, multi-labeled image into an isotropic tetrahedral (or mixed element) mesh.
 The segmented image is discretized using a regular Body-Centered Cubic lattice.
 The user has the option of adjusting the distance between the vertices of the lattice.
 Any resulting tetrahedra located outside the object are discarded.
 Adaptive refinement commences over these high quality elements using red (regular) - green (irregular) subdivisions.
 A Euclidean Distance Transform is used to determine if an element should be subdivided.
 CBC3D allows the user to specify an input fidelity parameter which influences how fine the mesh will be near the boundaries.
 A label-specific fidelity can also be specified to allow for localized refinement in materials of interest (reducing overall element count).
 Additionally, a mixed element mesh can be created where tetrahedra are merged into hexahedra.
 The topology of generated surfaces or interfaces between labels is preserved by only merging within homogenous regions where the lattice is uniform.
 While useful for further reducing element count, the proposed approach only utilizes tetrahedral meshes generated by CBC3D given that CDT3D (the adaptive anisotropic method) only processes tetrahedral background meshes.
-As seen in our evaluation (see section \ref{results_section}), CDT3D meets the real-time requirement when processing tetrahedral background meshes.
+As seen in our evaluation (see section \ref{results_section}), CDT3D meets the real-time requirement when processing tetrahedral background meshes to generate small-size anisotropic meshes (and near real-time when generating large meshes, e.g., 50 million elements).
 The adaptive refinement approach utilized by CBC3D guarantees an output mesh with high quality elements \cite{EwCCBC3D}.
 CBC3D finally deforms the mesh surfaces to their corresponding image boundaries.
 The final mesh has a smoothness of $C^0$ while maintaining the same high quality.
 Consequently, CBC3D was selected to be the image-to-mesh conversion tool within the pipeline of the proposed approach because it: (1) generates meshes of high quality and fidelity, (2) provides smoothness, and (3) was previously used to discretize patient-specific medical imaging data and STLs of CAD-based stent geometries for use within CFD simulations \cite{MelinaNumericalSimulation2016, InVitro2015, HighFidelity2015}.